FENLON TO THE RESCUE

 Language Manners are not always Progressive

-Courtesy is not neutral (ask your boss about the company's power structure).
-Language manners are not always progressive (ask Margaret Mitchell ---- Gone With The Wind---- about the language manners of the Confederate South).
-CBC's inclusive editorial policies are not harmless (ask women how they feel about their biology being culturally erased).
+Courtesy is not neutral (ask your bosses about the company's power structure when you don't offer them the appropriate deference).
+Language manners are not always progressive (ask Margaret Mitchell ---- Gone With The Wind---- about the language manners of the Confederate South and the polite erasure of an entire ethnicity).
+CBC's polite and inclusive editorial policies are not harmless (ask women how we feel about our biology being culturally removed from the lexicon).
 If we let this issue go—if we, the majority of the population, allow ourselves to be spoken over by the loudest factions on either left or right side—then yes, we will be written out again.

 And this time, the signature at the bottom will be our own silence.